-A/B Testing: 14 Sampling Issues That Can Ruin Your Test
+14 AB Testing Sample Size Issues and Mistakes That Can Ruin Your Test

 You must cover all the bases to get reliable results from your A/B tests.

-A/B testing mimics scientific experiments, however, it is not a tool that will give you a 100% sure answer in 100% of tests that you run.
+A/B testing mimics scientific experiments, and similarly will not provide you a 100% certainty in 100% of tests that you run.
 Only few marketers are aware of the limitations of the method and know how to run it to get valid results and minimize the risk of false positives and false negatives.

 That’s why Martin Goodson, now the Chief Scientist at Evolution AI, wrote a paper called “Most Winning A/B Test Results Are Illusionary.”
 In his paper, he explained that badly performed A/B tests are more likely to produce false wins.